NileshJorwar/springboot-unit-intergration-test/README.md

 - Make sure to use Exchange Method of TestRestTemplate for PUT/DELETE http methods with first parameter being uri, httpmethod, input (in case of PUT), return type class
 # Use WebTestClient for webflux #

+Issues --- TestRestTemplate --- method testgetDataByUserNo() failed as it picks up the data commited by other method which it should not